2i2c-org/infrastructure/.github/ISSUE_TEMPLATE/5_event-hub.md

      - Did the infrastructure behave as expected?
      - Anything that was confusing or could be improved?
      - Any extra functionality you wish you would have had?
-     - Are you willing to share a story about how you used the hub?
+     - Could you share a story about how you used the hub?

      - Any other feedback that you'd like to share?

      ```